There is now a wireless technology that can provide even greater communication capabilities and flexibility to the traditional office phone system.

 There is often a big difference between what is practical for a big business and what is practical for a small business.
 In many cases, the internet has become the great equaliser.
 One of the best things about cloud phones is that they are entirely flexible.
 A small business can start with as little as a single connection and easily expand.
 And the best part?
 No technicians tromping through to run another wire and no exorbitant installation fees, every time your business grows.

 Finally, there are businesses that worry that investing in cloud phone technology doesn’t really provide all the savings everyone says it is.
 Surely there’s a catch, right?
-It’s not unusual for businesses to be leery about a ‘great new deal’.
+It’s not unusual for businesses to be wary about a ‘great new deal’.

-We’ve all been burnt in the past by hidden fees, installation charges, and cost-cutting tactics.
-But cloud phone plans aren’t like that.
+We’ve all been burnt in the past by hidden fees, installation charges, and cost-cutting tactics but cloud phone plans aren’t like that.
 There is a monthly charge for the number of lines you need and the majority of additional features come free with the package.
 There are no international charges like you will find with traditional phone companies.

 But don’t take our word for it.
 Now that you’ve got a glimpse into the truth of these myths about cloud phone systems for businesses.
 Check out the opportunities for yourself.